smart-edge-open/EMCO/docs/design/generic-action-controller.md

 ```
 # GENERIC ACTION CONTROLLER

-The generic action controller microservice is an action controller which shall be registered with the central orchestrator.
-It can achieve the following usecases:
+The generic action controller microservice is an action controller which is  registered with the central orchestrator.
+It manages the following usecases:

-- <b>Create a new kubernetes object</b> and deploy that along with a specific application which is part of the composite application.
+- <b>Create a new Kubernetes\* object</b> and deploy it along with a specific application which is part of the composite application.
 There are two variations here:

-  - Default : Apply the new object to every instance of the app in every cluster where the app is deployed.
+  - Default: Apply the new object to every instance of the app in every cluster where the app is deployed.
-  - Cluster-Specific : Apply the new object only where the app is deployed to a specific cluster, denoted by a cluster-name or a list of clusters denoted by a cluster-label
+  - Cluster-Specific: Apply the new object only where the app is deployed to a specific cluster, denoted by a cluster-name or a list of clusters denoted by a cluster-label

-- <b>Modify an existing kubernetes object</b> which may have been deployed using the helm chart for an app or may have been newly created by the above mentioned usecase.
+- <b>Modify an existing Kubernetes object</b> which may have been deployed using the helm chart for an app or may have been newly created by the above mentioned usecase.
 Modification may correspond to specific fields in the YAML definition of the object.

 To acheive both the usecases, the controller exposes REST APIs to create, update and delete the following :

 - Resource - Specifies the newly defined object or an existing object.
 - Customization - Specifies the modifications(using JSON Patching) to be applied on the objects.

-* The <b>outline of this doc</b> :
+* The <b>outline of this document</b> :

 Internally the doc is divided into 2 sections:

-  - <b>First section</b> - It focuses on examples.
-Shows how to register the controller, and shows configuration examples of 3 usecases we support.
+  - <b>Examples</b> - showing how to register the controller, and shows configuration examples of 3 supported usecases.
     - Creation of a new k8s resource.
     - Creation of configMaps and secrets using data from multiple external files.
     - Modifying an existing resource.

-  - <b> Second section</b> - The detailed definition of REST APIs exposed by the controllers and the options supported by each API.
+  - <b>REST API definition</b> - The detailed definition of REST APIs exposed by the controllers and the options supported by each API.

 ### Controller registration with the orchestrator: